Document

 • Amount of loan or deposit, including interest amount, is Rs.
 20,000 or more, or

-• The aggregate amount of loans or deposits, including the interest amount, held by such person in his own name, or jointly with any person, is Rs.
+• The aggregate amount of loans or deposits, including the interest amount, held by such person in his own name or jointly with any person is Rs.
 20,000 or more.

 Exceptions to Section 269T

 A person paying Rs.
-20,000 or more towards repayment of loan or deposit does not have to comply with 269T if he pays to the following parties –
+20,000 or more towards repayment of a loan or deposit does not have to comply with 269T if he pays to the following parties –

 • The government,

-• Any banking company, post office savings bank or co-operative bank,
+• Any banking company, post office savings bank or cooperative bank,

 • Any corporation established by a Central, State or Provincial Act,

-• Any Government company as defined in section 617 of the Companies Act, 1956,
+• Any Government company, as defined in section 617 of the Companies Act, 1956,

 • Other notified institutions

-Penalty on contravention of Section 269T
+Penalty on Contravention of Section 269T

 100% of the loan or deposit amount will be the penalty leviable by the assessing officer.